 I was able to take in more than twenty four at the festival and of those, these six are my favourites.

 Continue reading “Fantasia 2020: Favourites From the Festival”

 Reconciling the past with a new and different present is a difficult task.
 A radical change in circumstances can upend your entire world and all the rules you live by.
 This is, in part, the setup for Free Country, director Christian Alvart’s murder mystery thriller.

-These opposing perspectives obviously create conflict between the two men as they try to solve the mystery.
-As a result, each is forced to examine themselves and question whether they are truly the men they believe themselves to be.
+These opposing perspectives create conflict between the two men as they try to solve the mystery.
+As a result, each is forced to examine themselves and question whether they are genuinely the men they believe themselves to be.

 Continue reading “Fantasia Review: ‘Free Country’ is a stark, engaging mystery”